awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

       Your new DB instance appears in the **Databases** list with the status **Creating**\.
 Wait for the **Status** of your new DB instance to show as **Available**\.

    Don't configure multiple Availability Zones, backup retention, or Read Replicas until after you have imported the database backup\.
 When that import is done, you can set Multi\-AZ and backup retention the way you want them for the production instance\.
-For a detailed walkthrough of creating an Amazon RDS MySQL DB instance, see [Creating a DB Instance Running the MySQL Database Engine](USER_CreateInstance.md)\.
-For a detailed walkthrough of creating an Amazon RDS MariaDB DB instance, see [Creating a DB Instance Running the MariaDB Database Engine](USER_CreateMariaDBInstance.md)\.
+For a detailed walkthrough of creating a DB instance, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.

 1. Review the default configuration options for the Amazon RDS DB instance\.
 In the RDS console navigation pane, choose **Parameter groups**, and then choose the magnifying glass icon next to the **default\.mysqlx\.x** or **default\.mariadbx\.x** parameter group\.
 If this parameter group doesn't have the configuration options that you want, find a different one that does or create a new parameter group\.
 For more information on creating a parameter group, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.